-If you lived in the United States in the 80s and 90s, you may remember the classic anti-drug advertisement “This is your brain on drugs.”
+If you were around in the United States in the 80s and 90s, you may remember the classic anti-drug advertisement, “This is your brain on drugs.”
 In the short television ad, we see an egg and are told, “this your brain.”
-Then the egg is cracked into a frying pan and the “brain” get fried as the narrator declares: “This is your brain on drugs.
+Then the egg is cracked into a frying pan and the “brain” gets fried as the narrator declares: “This is your brain on drugs.
 Any questions?”

 Well, we’ve got a lot of questions.
 But instead of oversimplifications in frying pans, let’s look to the research for answers.